RickMcConney/PenPlotter/README.md

 I built a plotter like the one described on the polargraph site.
 I thought it would be a good way to play around with stepper motor control.
 The software provided by the site worked great, but I wanted to play around with creating my own version to better understand the controls.

 First I decided to use the repetier 3d printer control firmware https://github.com/repetier/Repetier-Firmware as a base.
 As I used this for the 3d Printer I built.
-It provides very smooth motor control with good path planning so the drawing is much smother.
+It provides very smooth motor control with good path planning so the drawing is much smoother.
 I modified the firmware to support the polar coordinates.
 The firmware uses standard gcodes with mm units, while the original controller uses a custom command set and native polar coordinates.
 So the original controller was not going to talk with the new firmware.

 Next I wrote a simpler version of the controller that speaks gcode and uses mm units.
 Here is a list of some of the features of the controller.